Frequently Asked Questions -- HEX-NET®

 Alternatively, you can also plug your HEX-NET into a computer's USB port and use

-the Java utility available on the HEX-NET
+this video.
+Mac and Linus users can try the Java utility available on the HEX-NET

 6.8 How do I get the classic Windows-based VCDS program working with the HEX-NET?